 Areas of excellence

-Location The 10 UH campuses and educational centers on six Hawaiian Islands provide unique opportunities for both learning and recreation.
+Location The 10 UH campuses and educational centers on six Hawaiian Islands provide opportunities for both learning and recreation.

 Economic development UH is the State’s leading engine for economic growth and diversification, stimulating the local economy with jobs, research and skilled workers.